Di-Higgs Signatures in Neutral Naturalness: Di-Higgs Signals at the LHC

-The situation for the more {\it tuned} benchmarks B2 and B3, for which $\mu=1$ TeV (Fig. \ref{fig:moneyplot2}), is quite similar to what happend for the {\it natural} benchmarks; future runs of the LHC could discover HH resonances in the range of 400 - 1700 GeV as a function $t_\beta$.
+The situation for the more {\it tuned} benchmarks B2 and B3, for which $\mu=1$ TeV (Fig. \ref{fig:moneyplot2}), is quite similar to what happens for the {\it natural} benchmarks; future runs of the LHC could discover HH resonances in the range of 600 - 1600 GeV as a function $t_\beta$.
+To clarify this point, we highlight the fact that moving from the left to the right panel of the figure, we can see how increasing the value of $t_\beta$ in the range between 1-10, the LHC data can probe resonances with masses of 500 GeV (corresponding to stop masses of 250 GeV) up to heavier resonances at 1.6 TeV (corresponding to stop masses of 800 GeV) in a region outside the constraints.

 As discussed in previous sections, our calculations assume stoponium production, fast relaxation, prompt decay, and a narrow width so that our signal efficiency is comparable to those of the LHC searches.
 Except for the last, all these assumptions were proved to be valid for stoponium in Folded SUSY \cite{Burdman:2008ek}.
-If the last assumption were not true and the resonance is broad, our results would not apply, and this represents an opportunity for future work.
+Here, we would like to discuss further on the narrow width assumption.
+In the non-relativistic limit, the partial width for $X_{\tilde t}^0\to A+B$ is given by~\cite{Kuhn:1979bb,Guberina:1980dc,Barger:1987xg}